 For a more complete list, check out Purdue University Cooperative Extension Service’s publication about fall vegetable gardens.

 When are they planted?

-In early July, start seeds for Brussels sprouts, broccoli, cauliflower, cabbage, and Chinese cabbage inside.
-You’ll transplant these out in August.
+In early July, start seeds inside for these crops.
+You’ll transplant these into the garden in August.

 - beets (semi-hardy): last sowing by mid-August

 - collards (hardy): last sowing by late July